veesix-networks/cgn-ec/README.md

 - Up to <em>*</em>90% data compression compared to other DIY solutions.
 - Ability to add a new vendor within minutes.
 - Flexible outputs so you can preprocess CGNAT events and ship to external systems.
-- Syslog and NetFlow collectors with multi-vendor support out of the box.
+- Syslog, NetFlow and RADIUS Accounting collectors with multi-vendor support out of the box.

 ![Architecture Overview](docs/img/veesix_networks_cgn_logging.png)